Holographic MIMO Communications: What is the benefit of closely spaced antennas?: Appendix B Connection with the scattering representation

-where $\bf F$ and $\bf G$ are diagonal matrices with the $n$th diagonal elements given by $1/2\sqrt{\re(Z_{n})}$ and $Z_{n}$, respectively.
-Based on~\eqref{SvsZ}, each impedance matrix can be replaced with the corresponding scattering matrix.
-In doing so, we obtain a description of the communication system in terms of scattering parameters instead of voltages and currents.
-The representation of a communication system through the scattering or impedance matrices is only a matter of convenience.
-Both descriptions are almost equivalent (except for constructed special cases).
-The authors in \cite{Wallace2004} found the use of S-matrices more convenient for capacity computation.
+where $\bf F$ and $\bf G$ are diagonal matrices with the $n$th diagonal elements $1/2\sqrt{\re(Z_{n})}$ and $Z_{n}$, respectively.
+By substituting each impedance matrix with its corresponding scattering matrix, based on~\eqref{SvsZ}, we describe the system in terms of scattering parameters instead of voltages and currents.
+Both descriptions are equivalent.
+For CMS antennas, the impedance description is preferred because it can be obtained directly from the isolated radiation pattern.